mantidproject/mantid/docs/source/algorithms/HB3AIntegrateDetectorPeaks-v1.rst

-approximated by summing the detector counts over a specific set of measurements that are defined by the motor positions in the range of :math:`\pm \frac{N}{2} \text{FWHM}`, where `N` is controlled with the `NumIntegrationPts` option.
+approximated by summing the detector counts over a specific set of measurements that are defined by the motor positions in the range of :math:`\pm \frac{N}{2} \text{FWHM}`, where `N` is controlled with the `WidthScale` option.
 The background is removed over the same range using the fitted flat background.

 For `Method=Fitted`, the reduced workspace is fitted using